aemann01/terry_tb_sim/02-mock_community_generation/README.md

 wc -l *per
 ```

-Prepare mock oral communities # NOTE: do not run all at same time, will crash (Allie's) computer
+Prepare mock oral communities # NOTE: running all of these in parallel at once crashes my computer (16G RAM, 8 Cores) so proceed with caution

 ```bash
 cd /Volumes/histolytica/terry_tb_sim